The-Bitcoin-Cash-Fund/Docs/BCF-Funding-Proposal-Request-Template.md

 ## BCF FPR Requirements

+- A completed FPR must be included as to a project's github repo as the first commit/PR as an md file.
+This will help guide the project, and anyone who joins it can quickly find out the most important information.
 - Any print media the BCF funds with either dimension over 40mm must have the BCF round logo on it somewhere.
 - Any print media the BCF funds with either dimension over 100mm must have the logos of our Tier 3 sponsors on it somewhere.
 - Any video projects the BCF funds must include the BCF Bitcoin Cash animation at the beginning or end of the video.